theoffricial/blog/apps/unicop/blog/2022-07-22-typescript-type-checking-faster-part-2-project-references/2022-07-22-typescript-type-checking-faster-part-2-project-references.md

 ### 7 Create/update package.json for libraries

 The `package.json` is important for `TypeScript` to know where the built versions of the code is (via the `main`, `module`, etc. options).
-If your package is published to `NPM` depending on your package manager and how you publish this approach will be different.
+If your package is published to `NPM`, depending on your package manager and how you publish, this approach will be different.

 This will allow you to have one main `entry` when working in the repo, but have a different setup when the package is published and consumed as a `3rd party library`.